wisemen-digital/web-onboarding-codelab/index.md

 The difference between NPM and PNPM is that PNPM uses symlinks to link packages to your project.
 This means that if you have multiple projects that use the same package, it will only be installed once on your computer.
 This saves a lot of disk space.
 PNPM is also faster than NPM because it uses symlinks.

+> aside positive
+> We use PNPM in our projects.

 ### Figma